abhinandanjain8123/django-demo-project/README.md

          source my_env/bin/activate
    After executing folllowing commands, terminal should look like
         (my_env) username@username:~/YOUR_DIRECTORY-PATH

- 3)Run the requirment.txt file (it contain django intallation command) : python install -r requirment.txt

- 4) To run the project : Go to directory where manage.py file exist and run the command : python manage.py runserver
+ 3)Run the requirment.txt file (it contain django intallation command) : python install -r requirment.txt 4)To run the project : Go to directory where manage.py file exist and run the command : python manage.py runserver